Mistborn: Development history

+Original trilogy (2006-2008)

 Sanderson's first idea for Mistborn came while reading the Harry Potter series: He thought it would be interesting to set a story in a world where the "dark lord" triumphed and the "prophesied hero" failed.
 His second idea, originally unrelated, was to tell a heist story in a fantasy setting, an idea inspired by the Ocean's series.
 The idea for the titular mist came while he was driving through mist in Idaho, which he combined with his memories of having once seen Washington National Cathedral lit from the inside.
 He originally developed feruchemy and allomancy for separate stories before deciding to bring them together in one story.

-Sanderson began work on Mistborn: The Final Empire while trying to get his earlier novel Elantris published.
-After writing two early iterations of Mistborn, he shifted his focus to his Stormlight Archive series.
-However, Sanderson chose to delay its publication in favor of completing the Mistborn series, which he thought would serve as a better follow-up to Elantris.
+Sanderson began work on what would become Mistborn: The Final Empire in the early 2000s, while trying to get Elantris published.
+Experiencing reluctance from publishers in taking on large books from unknown authors, he set out to produce shorter works and developed two in the same world, entitled Mistborn and The Final Empire.
+The first told the story of a Mistborn hiding out in a small village to avoid capture, while the second was a larger story involving a boy named Vin who attempted to overthrow the government.
+He referred to both of these works as "unpublishable", and moved on to Stormlight Archive, but they served as inspiration for his later work.
+Sanderson ultimately chose to delay publication of the first Stormlight book in favor of completing the Mistborn series, which he thought would serve as a better follow-up to Elantris.
+He published a trilogy of Mistborn books from 2006 to 2008.